 - Other Options of Paying for Your Education

 - Final Thoughts

 Financial aid allows a lot of college students to graduate successfully.
 With student loans, it will be possible to cover tuition, fees, accommodation, books, transport, and many other college-related expenses.

 Getting financial aid is complicated.
 Students don’t get to decide how much help they receive.
 The information you put in your Free Application for Federal Student Aid (FAFSA) determines how much aid you receive.
-FAFSA is simply a form you fill out if you want to get any federal student financial aid – it’s how the federal government gathers the information required to determine the type of loans and grants you should receive.
-FAFSA also enables the federal government to determine if you are a dependent or independent student by measuring your parent or guardian’s financial capabilities.
+FAFSA is simply a form you fill out if you want to get any federal student financial aid – it’s how the federal government gathers the information required to determine a student’s eligibility for federal student loans, the type of loans applicable as well as the grants you should receive.
+FAFSA also enables the federal government to determine if you are a FAFSA independent student or dependent student by measuring your parent or guardian’s financial capabilities.

 FAFSA Dependency Status